Sleepaway Camp IV: The Survivor: Production

 Filming began in October 1992 at Camp Tamarack in Oakland, New Jersey.
 While initial filming was underway the movie's production company, Double Helix Films, went bankrupt.
 Production on the film ceased with the intent to continue the following year with additional money, but this did not come to fruition.
 Approximately 34 minutes of footage was shot and a film trailer was made.

 In 2008 John Klyza approached director Jim Markovic about completing the film.
 The two utilized several techniques to complete the movie.
 New scenes were written around the existing footage, the character of Allison was given an expository narrative, and low-level CGI was utilized to assist in the creation of The Survivor's death scenes, which were not among the scenes shot in 1992.
-Klyza described the process as "a case of bleeding the dallies for every last drop of material".
+Klyza described the process as "a case of bleeding the dailies for every last drop of material".
 New footage was shot; only Carrie Chambers, Victor Campos, and John Lodico were brought in for these scenes.
 Existing footage from the prior films was also used.